zssjh/MB-stereo-matching/README.md

-# minimum_branching-stereo-matching
+# MB-stereo-matching
-minimum_branching-stereo-matching is a non-local cost aggregation stereo matching algorithm，which depends on minimum branching[1]
-(a directed version of minimum spanning tree). we use Tarjan‘s method[2] to construct minimum branching, and the process of construction can segment an image to fragments, which helps us to distinguish the texture and textless region of the image.
+MB-stereo-matching is a non-local cost aggregation stereo matching algorithm，which depends on minimum branching[1] (a directed version of minimum spanning tree). we use Tarjan‘s method[2] to construct minimum branching, and the process of construction can segment an image to fragments, which helps us to distinguish the texture and textless region of the image.
 ![Image text](https://raw.githubusercontent.com/zssjh/git_img/master/1__.png)